 About the Congress

 The Humanitarian Congress Berlin is an international platform for exchanging information, experiences and ideas of humanitarian aid.
-Each year the Congress brings together experts from medical, humanitarian and international organisations, politics, media as well as a large number of students from different areas of study.
+Each year the Congress brings together experts from medical, humanitarian and international organisations, politics, media as well as a large number of students from different subject areas.

-To meet the needs of a growing number of partipants, the congress will be held for the first time at the premises of the Virchow-Klinikum in Berlin-Wedding.
-This year's main theme is “Tough Choices - Ethical Challenges in Humanitarian Aid”.
+To meet the needs of a growing number of participants, the congress will - once again - be held at the premises of the Virchow-Klinikum in Berlin-Wedding.
+This year's main theme is “No Access!
+Who Cares?
+How to reach people in need".

-The two-day event takes place every year on a Friday and Saturday in October and will be held in English.
+The two and a half day event will take place from 25 -27 October 2013 and will be held in English.
 It is organised by Médecins Sans Frontières, Médecins du Monde, the German Red Cross, the Berlin Chamber of Physicians and the Charité Universitätsmedizin.

 Impressions from the XIIIth Humanitarian Congress 2011